CSCD01/team_04-project/deliverable/1/process_evaluation.md

 While spiral does not seem to have any built in method for deadline enforcement, it does have distinct phases.
 This would allow us to track progression by counting the number of “loops” completed.
 However, this would do nothing for telling us how close we are to completing the work.
 At least as many modifications as Kanban would be required.

 Incremental Development and Incremental Delivery both suffer from major issues in this area.
 As both are designed around getting software to a client as quickly as possible, they suffer from a major lack of tracking.
-There is no build in progression system other than to deliver parts of the system.
+There is no built-in progression system other than to deliver parts of the system.
 There is also no way to implement deadlines.
 As we think both of these are a central part of the process we want, the amount of work required to add them to either of these makes them not worth considering any more.

 - Waterfall
 - Kanban